samjtro/go-tda/README.md

 - `movers`: contains `Get`; returns a list of movers for the day by index & direction
 - `option`: contains `Single`; returns Option Chains of your desired parameters
 - `instrument`: contains `Fundamental` & `Get`; returns information on a desired ticker or CUSIP
-- `account` will contain account monitoring and trading functions but is not functional as of right now

-if you still have a question about something after checking the go reference and code samples, or something isn't quite working right, either file an issue or a pull request on the repo OR send me an email @ samjtro@proton.me

 ### code samples